A New Model to Build Courageous Leaders

 2022-23 Academic Year

 In the first year, over 40% of undergraduate chapters began implementation.
-Results and feedback from 2022-23 Early Adopters have been generally positive.
+Results and feedback from 2022-23 chapters have been generally positive.
 It can, and does, take chapters time to plan and adjust their recruitment and member development techniques.
 However, once they do, chapters are seeing success.

-1. Early Adopters are initiating more men and retaining them at a greater rate than their historical four-year average and compared to non-Early Adopters.
+1. Chapters are initiating more men and retaining them at a greater rate than their historical four-year average and compared to chapter that have not adopted the New Model.

-2. New Model chapters are not always inviting more men to join, but they are initiating more and being more selective about who they invite to join.
+2. Chapters are not always inviting more men to join; however, they are initiating more and being more selective about who they invite to join.

-Early Adopters are sharing numerous anecdotal successes as well, suggesting they are attracting recruits who would not have been interested under the traditional pledging model, and that new initiates are becoming engaged in their chapters more quickly.
-This is leading to early successes in increasing retention, though data over time will be used to better measure these results.
+Chapters are sharing numerous anecdotal successes as well, suggesting they are attracting recruits who would not have been interested under the traditional pledging model.
+Also, new initiates are becoming engaged in their chapters more quickly.
+This leads to early successes in increasing retention – though data over time will be used to better measure these results.

 2023-24 Academic Year